 Use a Screen, Trellis, Section of Fencing or Lattice

-Boxes over the AC Unit
+Build a Box Over the AC Unit

-Whether you opt for lattice boards, stained deck boards, or upgrading pallets, this is one of the easiest ways to turn the ugly box into a work of art.
+Whether using lattice boards, stained deck boards, or upgrading pallets, this is one of the easiest ways to turn the ugly box into a work of art.
 You can design the box to be 5-sided so you can lift it up and access the AC unit, or put a hinged door on it to make access easy.
 Whatever you decide, you have now hidden that ugly metal unit.